teracyhq/blog/source/_posts/2016-01-13-how-to-use-pixelate-javascript-library.markdown

 ###Step 2: Clone PJL on Github

-We 're going to: https://github.com/teracyhq/pixelate clone into the local respository.
+We 're going to use https://github.com/teracyhq/pixelate to clone into the local respository.

 ```
 $ git init repo_local